 - 500+ managed integrations with unified authentication

-- SOC 2 Type II compliance with RBAC
+- SOC 2 Type II audited controls with RBAC

 - Startup program offering credits